Skip to main content

 InvokeResult

-The invoke() function returns an InvokeResult object with a clean structure following the executor pattern:
+The invoke() function returns an InvokeResult object:

 class InvokeResult: